Mohammedvaraliya/AutomaPy/README.md

 ```

 The code creates a DFA that recognizes strings containing an equal number of `1s` and `0s` using the AutomaPy package.
-The DFA has two states `("A" and "B")` and transitions based on input symbols `"0"` and `"1"`.
+The DFA has two states `("A")` and transitions based on input symbols `"0"` and `"1"`.
 The `equalNumberOfOneZero` method simulates the DFA on an input string and returns `True` if the DFA reaches a final state after consuming the entire string, indicating that the string has an equal number of `1s` and `0s`.
 The method is called with three different input strings and returns `True` for the first and last one and `False` for the second one, based on whether the input string has an equal number of `1s` and `0s` or not.

 #### Design a program for creating a machine which count number of 1's and 0's in a given string.